 Skirts and Ladders

 They don't mix.
 As You Know, the Magic Skirt is a trope in place to preserve the modesty of women before the audience.
 The trope can't be counted on to be in effect in-universe with regards to the other characters.
 Some skirted female characters are aware of this, and thus this trope.
 Basically, a Genre Savvy, skirted woman refuses to climb, scale, ascend, mount or escalate a ladder or ladder-like device while men are nearby for fear of subverting Magic Skirt, and well, you know...
 She's not always successful.
 But if she's lucky, not all men in-story are perverts.
 If it's the cameraman who does this, then it's Male Gaze.
+Of course, this is often a Real Life concern for women and part of the rationale behind Modesty Shorts or Skirt over Slacks.
 The trope's name is a reference to the popular board game ''Chutes and Ladders" (sometimes called "Snakes and Ladders").

 open/close all folders

 Anime and Manga

 - In a scene cut by 4Kids, during Yu-Gi-Oh!'s Duelist Kingdom arc, Tea/Anzu and the cheerleading squad (lead by Tristan/Honda) were scaling a secret tower via rope.
 Honda suggests that Anzu go first so that if she falls they can catch her.
 She refuses initially, blushing and indicating her skirt.
 Honda doesn't understand, so Bakura explains the problem.
 She ultimately allows it so long as they both wear blindfolds (which eliminates the original purpose of catching her if she falls).